danieltomasz/psd-paths/README.md

 ### 1. Preprocessing

-This step is done in the notebook `sub-101-raw-notch.ipynb`.
+This step is done in the notebook `sub-101-step-1-filter-raw-notch.ipynb`.
 It will load the raw data, apply notch filter, remove bad channels, and save the preprocessed data.
 The preprocessed data will be saved as epochs in the  `data/epochs` folder.

 ### 2. ICA and Extracting PSD features

-This step is done in the notebook `sub-101-ica.ipynb`.
+This step is done in the notebook `sub-101-step_2-ica-specparam.ipynb`.
 It will load the preprocessed data, run ICA, and extract the spectral features.
 The features will be saved in the `outputs/specparam` folder.

-For every subject, the PSD features will be saved in a separate folder named after the subject (e.g., `sub-101_1`).

 ## Running analysis for many sunbjects

-You duplicate the notebooks for each subject to run the same analysis, you just need to change the subject ID in the notebook name and in the code.
-The strucure of the folders will be the same for each subject.
+You  can duplicate notebooks for each subject to run the same analysis, you just need to change the subject ID in the notebook name and in the code.
+The structure of the folders will be the same for each subject.

 ## Export notebooks as PDF (requires LaTeX installed)